 “New investment restrictions or regulations for foreign investors were mainly based on national security concerns about foreign ownership of critical infrastructures, sensitive assets or residential property,” the regular survey published by the U.N. trade and development agency UNCTAD said.

-Britain and the United States expanded the scope of national security reviews, Hungary introduced a new national security screening mechanism, Norway adopted a new framework to control business takeovers, and Canada blocked a Chinese state-owned firm's acquisition of Aecon Group Inc.
+Britain and the United States expanded the scope of national security reviews, Hungary introduced a new national security screening mechanism, Norway adopted a new framework to control business takeovers, and Canada blocked a Chinese state-owned firm’s acquisition of Aecon Group Inc. <ARE.TO>

 Most of the new policy measures continued to be geared towards opening up, with developing countries taking the lead in opening up investment in retail, banking, energy, mining and transport.